google/filament/tools/cmgen/README.md

 `cmgen` is a command-line tool for generating SH and mipmap levels from an env map.
 Cubemaps and equirectangular formats are both supported, automatically detected according to the aspect ratio of the source image.

-The tool consumes a HDR environment map in latlong format, and produces two cubemap files: a mipmapped IBL(Image Based Lighting) and a blurry skybox.
+The tool can consume a HDR environment map in latlong format (equirectilinear) as well as "cross" cubemap formats (vertical and horizontal), and row/column cubemap formats, and can produce a mipmapped IBL(Image Based Lighting) or a blurry skybox or both.

 ## Usage